ahduwheixjwo/dotfiles/README.md

 > _scripts_ folder is my personal script that I use such as automatic update, disable touchscreen and changing resolution.
 Its not important for the i3wm configuration, but feel free to use it.

 > [!IMPORTANT]
 > Please not that my script _run.sh_ is my personal configuration for my system.
 I didn't use display manager.
 Instead, I use xinit to manually start my display server.
-If you want to want to use it with display manager, feel free to edit it.
+If you want to use it with display manager, you can edit it by yourself.